2020 congressional insider trading scandal: Timeline

-On March 19, ProPublica published an article showing that Burr had sold stock shortly before the correction and Loeffler, Jim Inhofe, and Dianne Feinstein's stock selling was also reported.
+On March 19, ProPublica published an article showing that Burr had sold stock shortly before the correction and Kelly Loeffler, Jim Inhofe, and Dianne Feinstein's stock selling was also reported.
 NPR asked Caitlin Carroll, Burr's spokesperson, for a comment on the alleged violations and she responded with "lol" and then clarified that "As the situation continues to evolve daily, he has been deeply concerned by the steep and sudden toll this pandemic is taking on our economy."

 Tucker Carlson called for Burr to resign from the Senate and be prosecuted for insider trading on a segment of Tucker Carlson Tonight.
 Representative Alexandria Ocasio-Cortez also called for Burr to resign and Representative Joaquin Castro called for an investigation into the stock selling.
 Representative Doug Collins, who ran against Loeffler in the special Senate election in Georgia, criticized her by stating "People are losing their jobs, their businesses, their retirements, and even their lives and Kelly Loeffler is profiting off their pain?
 I'm sickened just thinking about it."

 On April 10, Montana Attorney General Tim Fox accused Representative Greg Gianforte, the wealthiest member of the House of Representatives, of insider trading by investing into the manufacturer of hydroxychloroquine.
 At the time Fox was running against Gianforte for the Republican nomination in the 2020 Montana gubernatorial election.
-Although several investments were made in Gianforte's name for companies which potentially stood to profit from the covid-19 pandemic, such as Roche Holdings, Gianforte says all his investments are made for him through a blind trust.
+Although several investments were made in Gianforte's name for companies which potentially stood to profit from the COVID-19 pandemic, such as Roche Holdings, Gianforte says all his investments are made for him through a blind trust.